Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/pyronite-ooa2.md

 - **Price** 250 gp
 - **Bulk** L; **Usage** held in one hand

-A stick of pyronite is a devastating explosive that fills an area with fire and concussive force when it detonates— as long as its fuse has been lit!
+A stick of pyronite is a devastating explosive that fills an area with fire and concussive force when it detonates—as long as its fuse has been lit!

 Pyronite is an unstable material with a limited shelf life.
 Sticks of pyronite must be kept dry and cool; otherwise, the raw pyronite will leak out of the rods and collect as a semi-transparent goo that explodes on any impact or loud noise, with an explosive effect equal to half the number of rods.